mmessmore/hugo-barenotes/README.md

 It actually was a shell script and it's about 5% smarter now.
 But it allows me to be able to add more functionality, sane config, etc.

+The CLI only support Unix-like operating systems.
+That is, this assumes '/' pathing and the syscall interface necessary to `exec` an editor.
+I don't have a Windows system to develop or test on: just Mac and Linux.
+If you want to add Windows support, that would be cool.
+It would probably work in WSL.

+I will publish binary releases and possibly packages of the cli when I feel it's ready.
+It's mostly feature complete, but I want to use it for a couple months before I'm brave enough to go there.

 ## The Theme

 It's pretty spartan and that's intentional.
 Just very simple HTML and